 do business in Idaho.
 How can I get information regarding Idaho

-Wizard button on the menu to the left to obtain a customized
+Wizard on the menu to the left to obtain a customized

 Also contact the Secretary of State's

 office to find out if you need to register your business in Idaho as a foreign

 corporation or LLC, the Idaho State Tax Commission